-Naturally Occurring Retirement Community Supportive Service Program (NORC-SSP) and
+Naturally Occurring Retirement Community Supportive Service Program (NORC-SSP)

 Neighborhood NORC (NNORC)

 Over time, many people who moved into single family homes or low-rise apartment buildings when they were younger have grown older and now need help to remain in their residences.
 Such areas with high concentrations of older people are called "naturally occurring retirement communities."